 Teeth may also need to be extracted if they have been seriously damaged by a traumatic injury, or in cases of advanced tooth decay or periodontal disease.

-If you’re having a tooth pulled at the office of Dr. Priti Naik, DDS, you may be wondering what to expect, and how long it will take to recover from your extraction.
+No matter what your specific reason may be, if you’re having a tooth pulled you may be wondering what to expect, and how long it will take to recover from your extraction.
 Here’s a few things to keep in mind during post-op care:

 During the first 24 hours after your tooth has been pulled, several things will happen.
 Blood clots will begin to form, and the sutures in your mouth will help the tissue begin to heal.

 Usually, you’ll be able to return to non-strenuous activities, such as driving and working an office job, within a day of the surgery.
-However, athletic activities may be limited, and workers in active positions may need to take extra time off, as instructed by Dr. Naik.
+However, athletic activities may be limited, and workers in active positions may need to take extra time off.

 Swelling also tends to peak at around 24 hours post-surgery.
 This can be treated with ice packs applied externally to the face, and should subside rather quickly.
 If pain and bleeding continue and persist for 2-3 days, see your dentist to ensure there are no complications with your procedure.